Kraysent/Galactic-archeology/README.md

 You also need to install [pyfalcon](https://github.com/GalacticDynamics-Oxford/pyfalcon) module which makes integration possible.

 ## Usage
-Program has three modes: creation, integration and analysis
+Program has three modes: creation, integration and analysis:
 ### Creation
 This module is responsible for initialisation of snapshots.
 You can create [configuration YAML file](examples/creation_config.yaml) which describes list of objects in the snapshot (single objects and ```*.csv``` files are supported for now).